sqlmapproject/sqlmap/Usage.md

 Option: `-r`

-One of the possibilities of sqlmap is loading of raw HTTP request from a textual file.
+One of the possibilities of sqlmap is loading of a raw HTTP request from a textual file.
 That way you can skip usage of a number of other options (e.g. setting of cookies, POSTed data, etc).

 Sample content of a HTTP request file provided as an argument to this option: